guglielmo610/DeFoP/README.md

                                 'model_weights/VAE_EVO_back_to_origin/nett5',
                                 'model_weights/VAE_EVO_back_to_origin/nett6'"

-where the both the networks used were fined tuned in this work in a simulated forest enviornment and then converted in tensorRT for optimized results.
+where both the networks used were fined tuned in this work in a simulated forest enviornment and then converted in tensorRT for optimized results.
 All these pretrained weights are available in the folder "model_weights"

 ---